-In the first studio of 18/19 the students were invited to participate in shaping their own workspace.
+In the first studio of the year the students are invited to participate in shaping their own workspace.
 They designed this workspace with waste material they brought from their one-day internships at helpful, nearby The Hague companies; for instance paper, wood and clothes.
-This studio was guided by Jurgen Bey, Michou Nanon-de Bruijn and Chester Chuang of Studio Makkink & Bey.
+This studio was guided by Michou Nanon-de Bruijn of Studio Makkink & Bey.

 In our second studio of this year five students went to Ghent for two weeks to work on Theatre/Architecture installation Hall05 by Belgian/Dutch collective TAAT.
 To produce Hall05, a Do-It-Together theatrical installation, KABK students worked together with KASK Gent School of Art students.
 Located in the interior of the historic Sint Niklaas-church, Hall05 wants to adress the value of real people meeting each other in real space.
 Without the use of words.